MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Make use of circuit breaker patterns.
   - A circuit breaker can act as a proxy for operations that might fail and should monitor the number of recent failures that have occurred and use that information to decide whether to proceed.
   - Study the [Circuit Breaker pattern](/azure/architecture/patterns/circuit-breaker), and then consider how you can [implement the Circuit Breaker patterns](/dotnet/architecture/microservices/implement-resilient-applications/implement-circuit-breaker-pattern) to your applications.

+- Leverage [cloud-native design patterns](/azure/architecture/patterns/) when writing or updating applications.

+- Use [Platform as a Service (PaaS)](/azure/architecture/guide/design-principles/managed-services) to ensure the workload runs on a managed environment that is inherently optimized.

+- Update legacy code.
+  - Identify inefficient legacy code that can be suited for modernization.
+  - Review if there are options to move to serverless or any of the optimized PaaS options available.
+  - Consider this tradeoff: Updating old code that might end up being deprecated can consume valuable time, and should be carefully considered.

 ## Next step